 Approved arrangements for the export of livestock

-An approved arrangement is an agreement between the Department of Agriculture and Water Resources and a livestock exporter that allows for a streamlined export certification process.
+An approved arrangement is an agreement between the Department of Agriculture, Water and the Environment and a livestock exporter that allows for a streamlined export certification process.
 The purpose of the approved arrangement is to describe the operations which, when correctly applied by a livestock export business (the exporter), will effectively manage the preparation and certification of livestock exported from Australia.
 This approach is consistent with other export commodity approved arrangements.

 All livestock exporters need an approved arrangement to export.
 From 1 January 2017, under the Export Control (Animals) Order 2004, the department cannot approve Notices of Intention (NoI) for exports or issue export permits and health certificates for livestock exporters who do not have an approved arrangement (unless a small and infrequent exporter exemption has been granted).